FuniNem/K-means-algorithm-code/README.md

 # K-means-algorithm-code
-This code is a basic k-means algorithm for clustering data.
+This file contains a basic k-means algorithm  code for clustering data.
 The code was coded from scratch using no python libraries.
+The code is a simple version of the k-means algorithm which assumes k= 3 clusters but can be modified for more complex datasets which maay contain more clusters.